A Big Test of Social Media Buttons

 * If you just want static social sharing buttons or links you can use social share URLs.
 The requirement for the custom buttons solution in this test was that the buttons needed to show the number of shares.

-How we tested
+How we tested social media buttons

 To simulate a real world scenario, we set up a test WordPress site running on the Twenty Fifteen theme on our preview server.
-We then created a sample blog post with no buttons.
+We then created a sample blog post with no social media buttons.
 This blog post served as a reference point that we could compare all of the other solutions to.

 We installed the social media sharing solutions using their respective WordPress plugins and made a copy of the sample blog post for each solution.
-For each solution, we set up 5 basic buttons for each post – Facebook, Twitter, LinkedIn, Google+ and Reddit.
+For each solution, we set up 5 basic social media buttons for each post – Facebook, Twitter, LinkedIn, Google+ and Reddit.

 Before running our test for any particular solution we made sure to deactivate all other plugins so they wouldn’t interfere.